1. Introduction

 7.6.
 HTTPS ClientHttpRequestFactory

-1. connectionManager using the optional sslFactory
+1. connectionManager using the optional sslFactory.
+If present, the sslFactory must be made available non-@Lazy

 2. httpClient using the connectionManager

-3. requestFactory using the httpClient
+3. requestFactory using the httpClient.
+This is what is returned.

 ClientHttpRequestFactory @Bean Factory with Optional SSL Support